Sign up for our FREE 8-week course to get on the property ladder.

 If you're building or renovating your home, you can receive up to $25,000 through the federal government's HomeBuilder grant.
 But there are strict eligibility requirements.

-The federal government's HomeBuilder grant will provide $25,000 for Australian citizens (not permanent residents) building a new home or making a substantial renovation to an existing home.
+The federal government's HomeBuilder scheme provides cash grants to Australian citizens (not permanent residents) building a new home or making a substantial renovation to an existing home.

 Here's what you need to know.